 The months between June and September are definitely the best time to visit Germany, thanks to the weather, but if you’re looking to avoid this peak travel period, late spring and early autumn are great too.

-How long do I need?: 4 days to 1 week (354km), some cities are really worth spending more time in, if you can afford the time.
+How long do I need?: Four days to one week (354km), some cities are really worth spending more time in, if you can afford the time.

 6. Golden Circle — Iceland